Levy multiplicative chaos and star scale invariant random measures: Introduction

-\end{stareq} Intuitively, this relation means that when you zoom in the measure $M$, you should observe the same behaviour up to an independent factor.
-Notice that this definition is stated in great generality since no constraint on the law of $\omega_\epsilon$ is imposed.
-In the context of discrete multiplicative cascades, given any law for $\omega_\epsilon$ (up to some integrability conditions), this equation can be solved.
-However, the continuous case imposes the following constraint on $\omega_{\epsilon}$: \begin{lemma} We consider a non trivial $\star$-scale invariant measure $M$ on $\R^d$.
-We suppose that for some $x$ (and hence all $x$) the family $\epsilon \rightarrow \omega_{\epsilon}(x)$ is continuous in distribution and for some $\gamma>0$.
-Then, for all $\epsilon$, the process $\omega_{\epsilon}$ is infinitely divisible. \end{lemma} Hence, with minimal assumptions on $\omega_{\epsilon}$ and the solution $M$, the process $\omega_{\epsilon}$ is infinitely divisible.
+for some $\gamma>0$.
+Then, for all $\epsilon$, the process $\omega _{\epsilon}$ is infinitely divisible. \end{lemma} Hence, with minimal assumptions on $\omega_{\epsilon}$ and the solution $M$, the process $\omega_{\epsilon}$ is infinitely divisible.
 In view of the above lemma, we can suppose that the process $\omega_{\epsilon}$ is infinitely divisible: we will make this assumption in the sequel.
-As suggested by the Gaussian case \cite{allez}, this naturally leads to the issue of constructing random measures formally defined by where the process $L$ is infinitely divisible with logarithmic correlations.
-We carry out this construction in Section \ref{genchaos}, which generalizes already existing such attempts \cite{bacry,Bar,fan,rhovar}.
+As suggested by the Gaussian case \cite{allez}, this naturally leads to the issue of constructing random measures formally defined by

+where the process $L$ is infinitely divisible with logarithmic correlations.
+We carry out this construction in Section~\ref{genchaos}, which generalizes already existing such attempts \cite{bacry,Bar,fan,rhovar}.
 We call such measures L\'evy multiplicative chaos.
-This construction enables us not only to give non trivial solutions to \eqref{star} (in Section \ref{sec:star}) but also to characterize all the solutions to \eqref{star} (up to a few additional technical assumptions).
-These solutions share the property of a specific structure for the law of the process $\omega_{\epsilon}$.
+This construction enables us not only to give nontrivial solutions to (\ref{star}) (in Section~\ref{secstar}) but also to characterize all the solutions to (\ref{star}) (up to a few additional technical assumptions).
+These solutions share the property of a specific structure for the law of the process~$\omega_{\epsilon}$.
 This structure reflects the fact that the continuous star equation is far more restrictive than the discrete one (similarly, L\'evy processes are in some sense more restrictive than discrete simple random walks which can be considered with any law for the increments).